 10 Questions to Consider When Expanding Your Association’s Portfolio

 While many associations are returning to in-person meetings, some associations are expanding their portfolio by launching new programs or using new delivery channels to increase non-dues revenue.
-In a quick poll conducted by Avenue M in mid-June 2022, with 15 CEO/Association executives, 60% reported that their organization has launched a new program or product in the last two years that was profitable.
+In a quick poll conducted by Avenue M in mid-June 2022 with 15 CEO/Association executives, 60% reported that their organization has launched a new program or product in the last two years that was profitable.
 For example, one organization launched a new professional certification program while another expanded its virtual education offerings.
+(Click HERE to participate in future polls.)

 If your organization is considering expanding or creating new products, programs, or services (PPS), we recommend starting with the following questions: